 It is in the Loire that we find many winegrowers who lend themselves to the elaboration of "Pet'nat'" because the chenin is a grape variety that lends itself well to ancestral winemaking.

-At Les Clppes, we advise you:
+At the Grappes, we advise you:

-Champagne: not just for special occasions
+Champagne: not only for special occasions

 "I can't live without Champagne.
 In case of victory I deserve it; in case of defeat I need it".
 This famous quote from Napoleon Bonaparte highlights the importance of this drink in our society.
-Synonymous with luxury and great occasion, Champagne would be reserved for certain very special occasions.
+Synonymous with luxury and great occasion, Champagne would be reserved for very special occasions.